c9s/guts/README.md

 To add new syntax, please checkout the grammar.y file, which is located in `src/coffeephp/grammer.y`

-The lexer uses concurrency strategy to parse tokens, so the parser can receive the tokens from lexer through the channel concurrently.
+The lexer uses concurrent strategy to parse tokens, the state machine is in another gorouting, the parser can receive the tokens from lexer through the channel concurrently.

 CodeGen is expected to be a separated tree structure traverser, then code generation which is not implemented inside the node structure like the